Captaincy Clash: How Brook & Asalanka's Leadership Styles Could Decide Sri Lanka vs England ODI Series

 - England's 2021 ODI victory featuring Root's runs and Curran's 5-wicket haul

-- Sri Lanka's historical strength in home conditions
+- Sri Lanka's historical strength in home conditions confirmed by series opener win

-- England's struggles against quality spin attacks
+- England's recurring struggles against quality spin attacks

-Cricket analysts suggest the series could hinge on:
+With Sri Lanka leading 1-0, analysts suggest the series could hinge on:

-- Middle-over control (Asalanka's focus)
+- Middle-over control (Asalanka's focus) versus powerplay aggression (Brook's strength)

 - Adaptability to unexpected conditions